wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Also note that the non-inclusive cache supports sending data from either the data array, or from the MSHR, using helper functions `sendWritebackFromCache()` and `sendWritebackFromMSHR()`, respectively.
 These two functions are almost identical to each other, with the only difference being the source of payload.
-Both functions send an event to the lower level cache, which may carry the command `PUTS`, `PUTE`, or `PUTM`.
+Both functions send an event to the lower level cache, which may carry the command `PutS`, `PutE`, or `PutM`.
 We do not distinguish between them in our discussion, since we mainly focus on the protocol, rather than the payload.

 At the end of the method, of `recvWritebackAck_` is set, and a write back is sent (`wbSent` flag), then a write